Christopher Kane: Career

 In 2018, Phoebe Tonkin wore a red dress from 2018 collection of Christopher Kane.
 In 2019, Kering sold its 51% ownership of the Christopher Kane brand back to its founder.

 A pink dress by Kane trimmed with lace and gaffer tape was selected by the blogger Susanna Lau to represent 2013 in the Fashion Museum, Bath's Dress of the Year collection.
 It was accessorized with a Nasir Mazhar hat and shoes by Sophia Webster.

+In 2023 it was reported that the brand had appointed insolvency firm FTS Recovery to help secure an investor to refinance its debt or buy out the business.

+In 2024, Kane designed a capsule collection for London-based fashion label Self-Portrait.

+Awards

+In April 2006, Kane was awarded the Young Designer of the Year at the Scottish Fashion Awards.

+On 27 November 2007, he was awarded New Designer of The Year at the British Fashion Awards.